12buntu/12buntu.github.io/_posts/2020-02-15-getting-started.markdown

 Here we will discuss some of the very basic programming principles.
 We will work with integers, and learn about if statements, while loops, for loops, and create simple shapes.

 ---

+## Basic format

+This is the basic format of code in processing

 ```
 void setup(){